OpenMined/PyDentity/README.md

 Ensure that Docker is running.
 If it is not try `sudo dockerd` in another terminal.

+You should now be able to run any of the tutorials or projects within this repo.

+E.g for the main tutorial on the aries-basic-controller
+1. Navigate to the root directory of the tutorial
+`cd tutorials/aries-basic-controller`
+2. Spin up the docker-compose configuration
+`./manage start`
+3. Get the urls and tokens for the juypter notebook instances within the project **From the root PyDentity folder** `./scripts/get_URLS.sh`
-You can now go to the tutorials folder and follow the examples `cd tutorials/aries-basic-controller`
+4. Navigate to the urls this spits out and follow the instructions within the notebooks.

 ## Tutorials